 MEMRAD bed tracking

-The coalition should promote and help facility the disbursement of information consistent with the operating picture of the lead ESF-8 agency.
+The coalition should promote and help facilitate the disbursement of information consistent with the operating picture of the lead ESF-8 agency.

 Critical Infrastructure

 In conjunction with the lead ESF-8 agency the health care coalition should have awareness of critical infrastructure including utilities, public transportation, waste management, food services/factories and delivery, and other critical services.
 This information can be observed via WebEOC for real-time information.